 The Adam Green story

-Former Australian table tennis player Adam Green pled guilty to placing bets on Ukrainian table tennis matches, he knew to be fixed.
+Former Australian table tennis player Adam Green pleaded guilty to placing bets on Ukrainian table tennis matches he knew to be fixed.

 In the below interview, Sport Integrity Australia spoke with Mr Green about how he got caught up in the illegal gambling scheme and how being convicted for betting on fixed matches has adversely affected his life.